imranhc0/Cgpa-Calculator-for-diploma-students/README.md

 # Cgpa-Calculator-for-diploma-students
-You can calculate you cgpa in one munite
+You can calculate you cgpa in one minute